Car Hire in Croatia

 - Game of Thrones was filmed in Croatia.

 - The world’s smallest town is located in Croatia.
-It’s named Hum and has its city walls, a church two small roads, and a mayor.
+It’s named Hum and has its city walls, a church, two minor roads, and a mayor.

 - Dalmatian dog is from Croatia.

 - Croatia is a sunny country.
-It has more than 2,715 hours of sunshine each year, more than Australia.
+It has more than 2,715 hours of sunshine yearly, more than Australia.

 When finding offers through Orbit and its top brands, you can pick up the car at one location in Croatia and return to another location.
 A one-way fee may apply, and they are included in Orbit Car Hire deals when searching for a one-way trip.
-Our car rental companies in Croatia do not offer to return the car in another country, however, you can find domestic one-way rental options.
+Our car rental companies in Croatia do not offer to return the car to another country.
+However, you can find domestic one-way rental options.

 Most popular cities in Croatia